icaven/glm/readme.txt

 ================================================================================
 GLM 0.9.6.0: 2014-XX-XX
 --------------------------------------------------------------------------------
+- Fixed std::nextafter not supported with C++11 on Android #217
+- Fixed missing value_type for dual quaternion
+- Fixed return type of dual quaternion length
+- Fixed infinite loop in isfinite function with GCC #221
+- Rely on C++11 to implement isinf and isnan
 - Added transparent use of SIMD instructions for vec4 and mat4 types
 - Removed degrees for function parameters
 - Removed GLM_FORCE_RADIANS, active by default